Xorrad/minecraft-mimiclib/README.md

-# minecraft-cubik-civilization
+# minecraft-mimiclib
-A grand strategy game in Minecraft
+A library to create minecraft plugins faster.